xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 It is believed that the shiki *are* blood, and that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
 All shikis are "dead" bodies suffering from viremia.
 Shiki multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream when sucking up blood.
 And, they individually keep themselves alive by replacing dying blood cells with the living ones they consume from live humans.

-Furthermore, there exists a *living* sister-species of the shiki called Jinrou that suffer none of the shiki's disabilities, while exhibiting superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
+Furthermore, there exists a *living* sister-species of the shiki called Jinrou that suffer *none* of the shiki's disabilities, while exhibiting superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
 Jinrou are far more rare than the usual shikis.

-### MVR

-With the prior information in mind, the arise of shikis and jinrou is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Retrovirus", or just MVR for short.

-MVR is believed to be a weak, 'opportunistic' virus that cannot take control of its host until all their autoimmune defenses are rendered null, either by death or any other form of weakness, at which point the virus will immediately start taking over the host's body before it's irreversibly deceased.
-Infection mainly occurs via bites from other infected hosts.
-MVR can only survive the human body's autoimmune systems for a few days at best, and the host has to be repeatedly reinfected on a daily basis until the virus has properly cultivated itself.
-MVR "inherits" the existing genetic data of the host, and uses it to keep the host at the most optimal state possible.

-MVR is believed to exist in three different types, labeled MVR-1 through 3, described as follows:

-#### MVR-1

-The virus exists in the host, but is unable to take over any control either due to existing autoimmune systems, or complete failure at cultivation prior to host's death and decease.

-#### MVR-2

-A partially successful cultivation of itself in that it was able to take over the host, but not while in a living state.
-Host will suffer aforementioned weaknesses, but will stop aging.

-#### MVR-3

-The rarest, and most powerful variant, where the virus has achieved complete cultivation prior to the host's death, and successfully transmuted the body into a superior state.
-Host suffers no weaknesses, attains temporary superhuman strength when consuming human blood, and does not age.

----

-The above hypothesis would explain the existence of shikis, jinrou, and why some people do not get reanimated in the first place, all under one common explanation; some form of genetic disposition would be required for the maximization of MVR's cultivation, and the physical well-being of the victim likely has a great deal of effect in what of the three outcomes they end up in.

 ## Psychology